 Some Advantages of Mixed Breeds

 Keep in mind when thinking about purebred dogs that many man-made alterations in the basic structure and behavior from the original historical canine model have brought along some disadvantages.
-Some dogs, especially those with short noses that at times seem to be pushed back into their heads, may have difficulty breathing or giving birth to their puppies naturally.
-Excessively large or giant breeds usually have shorter life spans, often by several years.
+Some dogs, especially those with short noses, may have difficulty breathing or giving birth to their puppies naturally.
+Excessively large or giant breeds usually have shorter lifespans, often by several years.
 Breeds with excessive skin folds are generally more prone to bacterial skin infections.

 The dog you bring home will hopefully be a part of your life for many years.
 For this partnership to be the best for both of you, it is important you make the right choice.